Skip to Content

 Interestingly, The Millennium Way is an ancient route once known as ‘Via Regia’.
 According to 13th-century history books, former Kings of the island travelled this exact route.

 Of course, it’s possible to jump on the Millennium Way at different points to make the route shorter.
-However, if you’re up the challenge, it’s an exciting trail not to be missed!
+However, if you’re up to the challenge, it’s an exciting and diverse trail not to be missed!

 14. Snaefell Mountain Hike (Circular Walk)